zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

         </settings>
         ```

-        c) Copy the `settings.xml` file inside `${user.home}/.m2/` directory.
+        c) Copy the `settings.xml` file inside the `${user.home}/.m2/` directory.

 3. Add a JAR package to the list of dependencies in Gradle or Maven build systems.
 Zowe API Mediation Layer supports Spring Boot versions 1.5.9 and 2.0.4.

      * If you use Spring Boot release 1.5.x in a Gradle build system, add the following code to the build.gradle file into the `dependencies` block:

     ```
         compile group: 'com.ca.mfaas.sdk', name: 'mfaas-integration-enabler-spring-v1-springboot-1.5.9.RELEASE', version: '0.3.0-SNAPSHOT'